apua/ATN/README.rst

     *   chore -- misc.
     *   doc -- document updating
-    *   local -- implementation of main user story A
-    *   remote -- implementation of main user story B
+    *   poc -- mess during POC

 -   Development process may be changed, not afraid and repond to change.